adeel4zia/node_save_redirect/README.md

 The available options are.

-Default - Default behaviour
+-Default - Default behaviour

-Return to Edit page after saving
+-Return to Edit page after saving

-Return to content overview page (assuming the user has access permissions
+-Return to content overview page (assuming the user has access permissions

-Re-direct to My Workbench after saving
+-Re-direct to My Workbench after saving

-Re-direct to another location. (any valid backdrop path)
+-Re-direct to another location. (any valid backdrop path)

 -----------------------------------------------------------------------------